open-lms-open-source/moodle-local_aws_sdk/README.md

 schools and organizations by supporting the software that educators use to manage and deliver instructional content to learners in virtual classrooms.
 We are proud to be a Moodle Partner company.

-This plugin only serves as a way to distribute the AWS SDK for PHP.
+This plugin only serves as a way to distribute the AWS SDK v2.x for PHP.

+## Notice
+The purporse of this specific version og plugin is to offer support for users that still use PHP 5.4.x.
+In case you use PHP 5.5 or more recent install the appropriate version compatible with your Moodle setup.

 # How to update the SDK